Note

 Confirm that the gateway is running

-Run the following command to check if the services were successfully created.
-Your service IPs and ports will be different.
+Run the following command to check the gateway pod is running.
+Your pod name will be different.

 Tip

-- Learn more about the API Management self-hosted gateway overview.
+- Learn more about the API Management self-hosted gateway.

 - Learn more about guidance for running the self-hosted gateway on Kubernetes in production.